bm2-lab/cage/README.md

 1. Download the hg19 genome(fasta file) from UCSC, put it in certain directory, name it `hg19.fa` and set the directory path as `$FASTADB`.

+2. Generate `bwa` index files from `hg19.fa`, put them in certain directory and set the directory path as `$BWADB`.

-2. Download the hg19 gene annotation files from UCSC, convert it to `bed-6` format with the 4th column being the gene name, put them in certain directory and set the directory path as `$BEDDB`.
+3. (Optional) Download the hg19 gene annotation files from UCSC, convert it to `bed-6` format with the 4th column being the gene name, put them in certain directory and set the directory path as `$BEDDB`.
 Here are the renamed file: